-BART (Bay Area Rapid Transit system) is the fastest link between downtown and San Francisco International Airport, Oakland and Berkeley.
+BART (Bay Area Rapid Transit) is the fastest link between downtown and San Francisco International Airport, Oakland and Berkeley.
 Four of the system's six lines pass through SF.
-BART serves downtown, Market Street and the Mission District well but does not reach most other areas of the city.
+BART serves downtown, Market St and the Mission District well but does not reach most other areas of the city.

 BART fares are based on distance, so you'll need your Clipper Card (or phone) to both enter and exit the system.
 The fare from SFO to downtown San Francisco is $9.65.

 Tip for arriving at San Francisco International Airport (SFO)

 If you're arriving at SFO, set up your phone with a Clipper Card before you arrive so you can avoid the long lines of jet-lagged passengers trying to use the BART ticket machines.